 Our goals for 2025 are bold, exciting, and the start of a long journey towards a truly sustainable lineup and organization.

 Each station features chargers that can deliver 150 or 350 kW (depending on the charger) to capable vehicles.
-When charging at 150 kW, the Audi e-tron® quattro can fully charge its battery from 0 to 80% in as little as 30 minutes.
+When charging at 150 kW, the Audi e-tron® quattro can fully charge its battery from 0 to 80% in as little as 30 minutes.*

 Audi Environmental Foundation

-The projects sponsored by the Foundation focus on innovative, environmentally compatible technologies and measures for environmental education.
-One such project is a collaboration between the Foundation and Audi of America to support innovative climate model development at the California Institute of Technology.
+The projects sponsored by the Foundation focus on innovative, environmentally compatible technologies and measures for education—like the collaboration between the Foundation and Audi of America to support innovative climate model development at the California Institute of Technology.

-Paris Climate Agreement Commitment
+Paris Climate Agreement commitment

 In 2019, Audi was also among the first automotive manufacturers to publicly support and align our actions with the goals of the Paris Climate.
 This 194-nation agreement aims to limit global warming to 2 degrees Celsius by cutting emissions of carbon dioxide and other greenhouse gases.

 Audi is the first car manufacturer to be awarded the Chain of Custody certificate of the Aluminium Stewardship Initiative (ASI).
-This certificate confirms that Audi complies with the materials flow chain for aluminum produced in accordance with ASI sustainability standards and can also input the correspondingly certified material to the Aluminum Closed Loop with its suppliers.
+The certificate confirms that Audi complies with the materials flow chain for aluminum produced in accordance with ASI sustainability standards and can also input the correspondingly certified material to the Aluminum Closed Loop with its suppliers.